Information-Theoretic Approaches to Differential Privacy: Abstract

 \section{Abstract}

-{ This tutorial studies relationships between differential privacy and various information-theoretic measures using several selective articles.
-In particular, we present how these relationships can provide new interpretations for the privacy guarantee in systems that deploy differential privacy in an information-theoretic framework.
-To this end, this work offers an extensive summary on the existing literature that makes use of information-theoretic measures and tools such as mutual information, min entropy, Kullback-Leibler divergence and rate-distortion function for quantifying differential privacy in various settings.\\ }
+This tutorial studies relationships between differential privacy and various information-theoretic measures by using several selective articles.
+In particular, we present how these connections can provide new interpretations for the privacy guarantee in systems that deploy differential privacy in an information-theoretic framework.
+To this end, the tutorial provides an extensive summary on the existing literature that makes use of information-theoretic measures and tools such as mutual information, min-entropy, Kullback-Leibler divergence and rate-distortion function for quantification and characterization of differential privacy in various settings.